lexibank/tlopo/out/vol4/chapter2.md

 ## 39. Drummers, rudderfishes (_Kyphosidae_)

-Figure 2.20   _Kyphosus cinerascens_, ashen drummer
+Figure 2.20:_Kyphosus cinerascens_, ashen drummer

 Drummers or rudderfishes are a small family.
 Fishes are typically small, finely and closely scaled, and dull in colour.
 Most species are pelagic, often found under floating medusae.
 They are herbivorous fish, feeding chiefly on algae and seaweed.
 The flesh is regarded as edible but of poor quality (Munro 1967: p.352).